-Testing facilities shall be provided close by the Meters of each circuit, which enables such Meters to be routinely tested and/or changed safely with the circuit energised. (see Appendix C)
+Where current and/or voltage transformers are used, testing facilities shall be provided close by the Meters of each circuit, which enables such Meters to be routinely tested and /or changed safely with the circuit energised. (see Appendix C).

 Separate fusing shall be provided locally for:-